chenhong-dkfz/GenomeTornadoPlot/README.md

 <p align="center">
 <img src="image/example_tornadoplot.png">
 </p>
-Colourful lines stand for CNV events, and the start and position corresponding to the chromosome show the event positions.
+Colored lines stand for CNV events, and the start and position corresponding to the chromosome show the event positions **(I don't understand the part "and the start and position corresponding to the chromosome show the event positions")**.
-The pie chart stand for the cohort contribution of the events.
+The pie chart stand for the cohort contribution of the events **(Tip: pie charts are widely used in infographics.
+But people usually have difficulties to guess percentages of each shares if it is not explicitly writen.
+Instead of pie charts, I recommend the use of a vertical dodge barplot graduated on Y-axis from 0% to 100%.)**.
 The colors in this example stand for cohort.
 But users can also change parameter and make the color for copy numbers or length.
-The score below the graph is the “focallity score” of the gene.
+The score below the graph is the “focallity score” of the gene (**This is too small, increase font size.
+It should explicitly display "Focallity score = <score>".
+How is the order of the lines set ?**).

-In some cases, a gene plays different roles in differnt cohorts.
-A deletion/duplication plot would be helpful to see identify that.
+In some cases, a gene plays different roles in different cohorts.
+A deletion/duplication plot helps identifying that.
 ```R
 grid.arrage(plot_genea[[2]])
 ```
 <p align="center">
 <img src="image/example_del_dup_plot.png">
 </p>
-Interesting, you could find in some cohorts, this gene are mainly duplicated.
-But in some others, deletions are more frequent.
+Here, the gene of interest is duplicated in most cohorts, whereas deletions are more frequent in some others **(Give few cohort names; The score is not displayed here.)**.

 We can also apply GenomeTornadoPlot for gene pairs.
 ```R